Bias-Variance Tradeoffs in Joint Spectral Embeddings: Discussion

 \section{Discussion}

-In this work we establish an explicit bias-variance tradeoff for latent position estimates provided by the omnibus embedding in the presence of heterogeneous network data.
-We reveal an analytic bias expression introduced by the omnibus embedding, derive a uniform concentration bound on the residual term at a rate of $O(m^{3/2}n^{-1/2}\log nm)$, and prove a central limit theorem which characterizes the distributional properties of the estimator.
-By deriving an analytic bias and variance for the estimated latent positions, we show that the omnibus embedding is a robust estimator for a wide variety of multiplex networks and is often a preferable estimator when compared to similar estimators with respect to mean squared error.
+In this work we study the omnibus embedding under a heterogenous network model and establish its viability for multiple graph inference beyond the homogeneous network setting.
+We establish an explicit bias-variance tradeoff for latent position estimates provided by the omnibus embedding.
+We reveal an analytic bias expression, derive a uniform concentration bound on the residual term at a rate of $O(m^{3/2}n^{-1/2}\log nm)$, and prove a central limit theorem which characterizes the distributional properties of the estimator.
 These explicit bias and variance expressions enable us to state sufficient conditions for exact recovery in community detection tasks, determine appropriate clustering algorithms for community detection, and develop a test statistic to determine whether two graphs drawn from the ESRDPG share the same weighting matrices.
-This analysis underscores the benefits of using \textit{biased} latent position estimators that effectively pool strength across networks in multiplex network analysis.
+This analysis offers a first step in theoretically justifying the favorable performance of the omnibus embedding in the presence of heterogeneous network data.

 In what follows we provide remarks on possible extensions of Theorem~\ref{Main Bias Theorem} and Theorem~\ref{CLT} beyond the ESRDPG.
-Specifically, we consider the possibility of reducing our assumptions on the scaling matrices $\mathbf{C}^{(g)}$ and the implications of asymptotics in the number of graphs $m$.
+Specifically, we consider the possibility of reducing our assumptions on the weighting matrices $\mathbf{C}^{(g)}$ and the implications of asymptotics in the number of graphs $m$.